crimist/ctf/umdctf2022/amans_vm/README.md

 ## Challenge

-The flag is hidden somewhere in a Ubuntu VM.
+> The flag is hidden somewhere in a Ubuntu VM.

-## Walkthrough & Flag
+## Walkthrough

 Booting the VM quickly revealed the issue, shortly after booting the vm would become unresponsive as if overloaded.
 To investigate I added an Ubuntu CD image to the VM and inspected the VMs disk.